 I decided to search for only these terms because I felt this best reflected what was being conveyed in the Metamucil TV commercial.
 I found these studies:

-1. A study published in 1995 titled The effect of a Plantago ovata seed containing preparation on appetite variables, nutrient and energy intake.
-In this 3 day study, 20 grams of psyllium husk mixed with about 7 oz of water was given 3 hours before a meal and immediately before eating.
-These researchers noted that psylllium made people feel fuller 1 hour after eating compared to a placebo.
+1. In one investigation that lasted 3 days, 20 grams of psyllium husk mixed with about 7 oz of water was given 3 hours before a meal and immediately before eating.
+These researchers noted that psyllium made people feel fuller 1 hour after eating compared to a placebo.
 Total fat intake was also lower when people were given psyllium fiber.

 - A placebo